kaugm/mmwm/README.md

 Disabled inverting stack in equal mode (no horizontally maximized windows because they're ugly)\
 Hotkey & function to swap between the 2 main tiling modes\
 Hotkey & function to pop a window in and out of floating mode\
-Solitary and fullscreen windows on the desktop now have borders
+Solitary and fullscreen windows on the desktop now have borders\
+Hotkey to reset master window size

 #### TODO
-Update border color on the fly for theming\
+Update border color on the fly for theming
-Additional tiled layouts?

 Installation
 ------------